mstewart796/aws-nanodegree-dog-breed-classifier/README.md

-Here's a polished and improved version of your README file with better formatting, consistent style, and enhancements for readability and professionalism:

----

 # **Image Classification for a City Dog Show**

 This project is part of my **AWS AI Nanodegree Program**.
 It is a command-line image classifier that can: